codewrox/codewrox-keycloak-extensions/README.md

 There are two scenarios to be validated

-- step-1) First time login which means browser does not have access tokens but it needs to be validated
+- Step-1) First time login which means browser does not have access tokens but it needs to be validated.
-- step-2) Already logged in with a client and has a valid access tokens available but other client needs to be validated before SSO triggers (SAML/OpenID)
+- Step-2) Already logged in with a client and has a valid access tokens available but other client needs to be validated before SSO triggers (SAML/OpenID)

-### Step-1
+- Step-3) Finally, configuring the extenstions

+### Step-1: Installation of "Codewrox - Cookie Client Auth Validation"
 - Clone the `Browser` authentication for example, "my-browser-flow"
 - Add a new execution, select "Codewrox - Cookie Client Auth Validation" first from the drop down
-- Important: Move this execution at the very top first row to have a first priorty and set to "Alternative" auth type
+- Important: Move this execution at the very top first row to have the first priorty and set to "Alternative" auth type
 - Disable the "Cookie" execution as you may see this in second row
 - Now its the time to configure your newly added execution
     -

-### Step-2
+### Step-2 Installation of "Codewrox - Client Auth Validation"
-- Continue on the same setup with "my-browser-flow"
+- Continue on the same setup with that example "my-browser-flow"
-- Locate  "my-browser-flow Forms" and select actions to add a new execution but this time you select "Codewrox - Client Auth Validation"  (do not select the step#1 item)
+- Locate  "My-browser-flow Forms" and select actions to add a new execution but this time you select "Codewrox - Client Auth Validation"  (do not select the one in step#1)
-- Important: Leave this execution at the very bottom row under the forms to have a last priorty and set to "Required" auth type
+- Important: Leave this execution at the very bottom under the forms to have the last priorty and set to "Required" auth type
+- That's all.

+### Step-3 Configuring the extenstions
-- Now its the time to configure your newly added execution
+- With the newly added two execution flow, start configuring it with the template described above.
+- Mostly you would use the same criteria in both execution flow.
+Though, its a bit of duplicate here but that's how exetensions are designed in Keycloak and also our requirement need to tackle two different scenarios too as mentioned in the above steps.

-- And finally,  do not forget to set this authentication flow in your client
+- And finally,  do not forget to set this new authentication flow in your client. (example: "my-browser-flow")
+- You can use one authentication flow for many different clients but if each client needs different validation criteria then you will have to create different authentication flow.

 --------------------------------------------------------